 Ideally, you’d like to get the full amount demanded in your letter.
 In reality, you’ll get less.
 How much less depends on your negotiating skill and the strength of your evidence.
 All negotiations involve compromise, but there are ways to come out on top.

 Before beginning, figure out your “drop dead amount,” meaning the minimum settlement you will accept.
 Never tell the adjuster how low you’re willing to go.
 Hopefully, you’ll never get to that point.

-If the adjuster’s settlement proposal never gets above your bottom line, you have several options, including filing a lawsuit.
+If the adjuster’s settlement proposal never gets above your bottom line, or they flat out deny your claim, you have several options, including filing a lawsuit.

 The Adjuster’s Response to Your Demand

 Within a week or two after the adjuster receives your settlement demand packet, you’ll get their opening offer to settle.
 You may get a letter, email, or phone call.
 Their initial offer will likely be very low.

 The adjuster’s response typically says that, after reviewing the claim, they believe the amount you’re asking for is too much.
 They will list the reasons for the low offer.

 Common excuses for making a low settlement offer: